Polynomial argmin for recovery and approximation of multivariate discontinuous functions: Numerical examples

 \section{Numerical examples}

 In this section we present several examples demonstrating the effectiveness of the polynomial argmin data structure for regression of functions possessing discontinuities.
-All examples were solved on a MacBook Air 1.2 GHz Quad-Core Intel Core i7 with 16GB RAM, MOSEK SDP solver.
+All examples were solved on a MacBook Air 1.2 GHz Quad-Core Intel Core i7 with 16GB RAM, MOSEK SDP solver \cite{MOSEK}.
 The problems were modeled using Yalmip~\cite{yalmip}.
 The range of all functions was normalized to $\Y = [-1,1]$ and the parameter $\alpha$ was taken to be 0.01 in all examples.
-The parameters that vary in the examples are $d_x$ and $d_y$ in the parametrization of $p$ in~\eqref{eq:hkparam} (i.e., $d_x$ and $d_y$ are the degrees of $p$ in $\x$ and $y$ respectively).
+The parameters that vary in the examples are $d_x$ and $d_y$ in the parametrization of $p$ in~\eqref{eq:hkparam} (i.e., $d_x$ and $d_y$ are the degrees of $p$ in $\x$ and $y$ respectively). {Matlab prototype codes reproducing the numerical experiments can be downloaded from \url{https://homepages.laas.fr/henrion/software/polyargmin}}